 "The workshop did seem to simulate and condense a much broader and deeper research experience, but for the time and resources given, the experience seemed very authentic."

 In 2016 the Carnegie Observatories team was led by Rachael Beaton, and our activity was titled "Characterizing astronomical objects using Doppler redshift, and engaging in scientific argumentation from graphical evidence."
-In 2017 I was the DTL (Design Team Leader), and our activity was, "Line broadening in Astronomical Objects -- Physical Origins and Correlations."
+In 2017 I was the DTL (Design Team Leader), and our activity was, "Line Broadening in Astronomical Objects -- Physical Origins and Correlations."
+In 2018, I was the DTL for one of two Carnegie teams, and our activity was, "The Accelerating Universe," or, how and why has the expanion rate of the universe changed over time?
 Not easy concepts, right?
 I am happy to share the details of these activities with any interested educators.
 I also highly recommend the PDP for graduate students, postdocs, early career faculty...really everyone!

 Both from 2017: Top, questions students asked during our starter activity to get them thinking about what they wanted to investigate.
 Bottom, initial claims each group of two students made at the start of their inquiry investigation, which they proceeded to test with data we provided.